 On Wednesday 10 May, Professor Robert Phillips delivered an informative public lecture to a diverse audience in the Gateway building.
 He spoke on how in a time where innovations in economic activities have caused profound changes, our ability to assess and motivate responsible business practices has lagged behind.
 In the process creating, in many cases, a ‘rule of no one’ when it comes to assessing the accompanying ethical challenges.

-Following the lecture, on Tuesday 16 May, the Gourlay Business Breakfast was held at the Melbourne Athaneum Club with over 130 business leaders and members of the Trinity College community in attendance.
-On behalf of the Gourlay family, Jono Gourlay (TC 1991) outlined the reason behind the establishment of the Gourlay Visiting Professor of Ethics in Business at Trinity College in 2005, and introduced Professor Phillips to give the keynote address.
+Following the lecture, on Tuesday 16 May, the Gourlay Business Breakfast was held at the Melbourne Athenaeum Club with over 130 business leaders and members of the Trinity College community in attendance.
+On behalf of the Gourlay family, Jono Gourlay (TC 1991) outlined the reason behind the establishment of the Gourlay Visiting Professor of Ethics in Business at Trinity College in 2005, and introduced Professor Phillips to give his keynote address.

 ‘The Professorship’s vision is to inspire best practice and raise awareness of ethical issues amongst students, business people, government and leaders in Australia,’ stated Jono.